Karthik-Nayak98/Karthik-Nayak98/README.md

 💡 &nbsp;I'm a knowledge seeker & I love to learn explore new technologies.\
 💻 &nbsp;I'm currently working at Oracle Cloud as a Programmer Analyst.\
 📚 &nbsp;In my free time, I read books and listen to podcasts etc.\
 ✉️ &nbsp;You can shoot me an email at nayakkarthik466@gmail.com!
-I'll try to respond as soon as I can.
+I'll try to respond as soon as I can.\
+📄 &nbsp;Please have a look at my latest [Résumé](https://karthik-nayak98.github.io/resume) for more details about me.
+I'm open to feedback and suggestions!

 ### ⚙️ Tools and Technologies